datafolklabs/cement/doc/source/dev/understanding_your_application.rst

 helloworld.bootstrap
 --------------------

-The bootstrap modules is the second phase of the application runtime and is used to initialize parts of the application that are required before and controllers or code is loaded.
+The bootstrap module is the second phase of the application runtime and is used to initialize parts of the application that are required before any controllers or code is loaded.
 Typical uses of the bootstrap module are for:

     * Creating namespaces